-* CEO Wiseman says investors may be overconfident in recovery
+* CEO Wiseman says investors may be overconfident in

 * Pledges to walk away from deals if prices too high

 * Sees opportunities in N.American private equity and Latam,